-You’ll likely start out under a supervisor for a probationary period, before you’re able to work on your own.
+You’ll likely start out under a supervisor for a probationary period before you’re able to work on your own.
 Once you officially start your daily duties, you’ll be responsible for the following:

 This is the biggest duty a phlebotomist has, and should not be taken lightly.
-It’s where following regulations and safety rules comes into play greater than just about anywhere else.
+It’s where following regulations and safety rules come into play greater than just about anywhere else.
 Drawing blood, as you’ve practiced, may seem like a simple procedure, but it is the biggest aspect of your job.

 If you work in a hospital, chances are you’ll be moving around to different floors from where you draw blood, to where you go to the lab, etc.

-It’s important not only to keep track of your patients, but make sure every vile of blood you take is properly labeled before it enters the lab.
+It’s important not only to keep track of your patients but make sure every vile of blood you take is properly labeled before it enters the lab.
 One small mistake can make a world of difference in the well-being of a patient, and their diagnosis.

-Obviously, you’re going to meet new people each and every day who come in the hospital to get their blood drawn.
+Obviously, you’re going to meet new people each and every day who come to the hospital to get their blood drawn.
 You’ll be working with patients of all different types, and all different ages.
 Some will have pre-existing medical conditions, and some won’t.

-While it’s important to be able to adapt to people’s personalities and hold light conversation to make them comfortable, it’s even more important to adapt to their needs when it comes to drawing blood.
+While it’s important to be able to adapt to people’s personalities and hold some light conversation to make them comfortable, it’s even more important to adapt to their needs when it comes to drawing blood.

-Some people have smaller or thinner veins, and may require an alternate method to draw the blood.
+Some people have smaller or thinner veins and may require an alternate method to draw the blood.
 The most important thing you can do is make sure your patient is calm and comfortable as you decide on the best method for drawing their blood.